ZeguanW/zgwu.github.io/README.md

 ### Biography

 Welcome to my site!
 I am an incoming Ph.D. student of Industrial and Systems Engineering at Lehigh University.
-My research interest lies in optimization and machine learning.
+My research interest lies in nonlinear optimization and quantum computing.

 ### Education